cmake-basis/BASIS/README.txt

   [TODO: This feature is not yet implemented!]

-  Another feature of BASIS is, that it not only eases the developement and maintenance of separatly managed software projects, it also enables the fusion of these more or less independently developed software packages into so-called superprojects following the super-build methodology which more recently gained more and more attraction in the CMake community.
+  Another feature of BASIS is, that it not only eases the developement and maintenance of separatly managed software projects, but also enables the fusion of these more or less independently developed software packages into so-called superprojects following the super-build methodology which more recently gained more and more attraction in the CMake community.
 In this context, the separately